xSTL54321/Boat-Animation/README.md

 # Boat-Animation
-HTML and CSS boat on water
+HTML and CSS boat on water.
+I can code animations using HTML and CSS.
+This project is a boat on water.